What it's like to fly on Europe's biggest airline right now

 CNN traveled from Frankfurt, Germany to the Portuguese city of Porto on a scheduled Lufthansa flight, to see how the aviation sector is adapting as countries attempt to restart their tourism sectors.

+Airlines including Lufthansa are now trying to convince passengers that air travel is possible without risking new spikes in coronavirus infections.

+With popular European travel destinations such as Portugal, Greece and Italy now opening to EU visitors, the first flight carrying holidaymakers are now booking up.

-Crucial differences were immediately visible at the departure airport where everyone, including passengers are asked to wear face masks at all times.
+Crucial differences facing fliers were immediately visible at the departure airport where everyone, including passengers are asked to wear face masks at all times.
 Social distancing is also stipulated at the terminal.

 Once on the flight, these measures become more complicated.
 Masks are still worn but social distancing became impossible.